FREQUENTLY ASKED QUESTIONS

 Will there be jerseys available for purchase?

 Yes, there will be an option to purchase additional jerseys based on availability.
-All riders are provided with a jersey at registration.
+All riders are provided with a Dream Ride jersey on the day of rider check-in.

 Are we responsible to transport our own luggage?